-Because of all the moving parts, the risks associated a project of this scale should remain a top priority throughout the project.
-Proper planning is the key to starting an implementation and puts your organization on a the path to success during and after the deployment.
+Because of all the moving parts, the risks associated with a project of this scale should remain a top priority throughout the project.
+Proper planning is the key to starting an implementation and puts your organization on a path to success during and after the deployment.
 Prepare for your ERP implementation by addressing these common considerations of any ERP implementation.

 Continuing to work with the legacy applications your new ERP systems was installed to replace is a common mistake.
 Your new ERP system will improve business visibility and processes if you let it.
-You’ve invested time, money, and effort in long-term growth and development, protect your business with a solid change management strategy.
+You’ve invested time, money, and effort in long-term growth and development; protect your business with a solid change management strategy.